CloudLabs-AI/MS-900-Lab-Content/Module 5 : Licensing.md

    ![](Images/img132.png)

-1. Now in the licenses page click on **Requests**.
+1. Now on the licenses page click on **Requests**.
 From here you can approve or deny the requests made from members of your organization for license assignments.

     ![](Images/img133.png)